 Something that purists may also shake their heads at is hot nitro coffee.
 It may have been unthinkable in the past, but there are coffee shops that now serve it, and why not?
 With the cold season upon us, it would be delightful to enjoy the goodness of a nitro cold brew at a cozier temperature.

 Keeping this in mind, different establishments have found ways to produce hot nitro coffee without sacrificing any of the regular nitro coffee's qualities.
 For instance, Bona Fide Nitro Coffee & Tea serves both hot and cold nitro coffee from the keg, following the Craft Draft Process that its founder innovated.
 On the other hand, Nitro Taps delicately infuses their cold-brew coffee with nitrogen and then runs it through a hot draft machine.

-If you have invested in a home nitro coffee setup, you can heat up your cold brew (right ways to do it on the other blog post ) and pour it into your mini-keg or whipped cream dispenser.
+If you have invested in a home nitro coffee setup, you can heat up your cold brew (the right way to do it is in the other blog post) and pour it into your mini-keg or whipped cream dispenser.
 Meanwhile, there are coffee shops that urge their customers to heat up their nitro coffee if they want it hot.
-Nitro Joe's (Coffee popular in Kansas), for one, tells you to use a steam wand or a microwave.
+Nitro Joe's (a popular coffee in Kansas), for one, tells you to use a steam wand or a microwave.
 Commonwealth Joe Coffee Roasters (Arlington, VA) also says that you can heat their nitro cold brew by popping it in the microwave for two minutes.

 Effect of Heating Nitro Cold-Brew Coffee